 You should do the same.
 Take an honest look at your game:

 - Slow to Moderate Swing Speed?
-A lower-compression, two-piece, or three-piece ball (like a Callaway a a a a Super soft or a Titleist Tour Soft) might give you better feel and more distance.
+A lower-compression, two-piece, or three-piece ball (like a Callaway Super Soft or a Titleist Tour Soft) might give you better feel and more distance.

 - High Swing Speed?
-You might benefit from a multi-layer tour ball (like a Titleist Pro AV a X, TaylorMade TP5x, or OnCore VERO a AX2) designed to handle high speeds and reduce spin off a the driver.
+You might benefit from a multi-layer tour ball (like a Titleist Pro AVX, TaylorMade TP5x, or OnCore VERO X2) designed to handle high speeds and reduce spin off the driver.

-- Do You Need More Greenside Spin? a a Look for a balls with a a soft a urethane cover.
-It makes a a huge difference on chips and pitches.
+- Do You Need More Greenside Spin?
+Look for balls with a soft urethane cover.
+It makes a huge difference on chips and pitches.

 2. Performance Over Brand Name

-Gary Player has been affiliated with Dunlop, Slazenger, Titleist, N a Callaway, and OnCore.
+Gary Player has been affiliated with Dunlop, Slazenger, Titleist, Callaway, and OnCore.
 He didn't lock into one brand for life.
-He chose the ball that performed best a for him at that stage of his career.
+He chose the ball that performed best for him at that stage of his career.

-Don’t fall into the trap of a thinking a you have a to play a an specific a a ball because the a pros do.
-Your goal is to find the ball that helps you shoot lower scores, regardless of the a logo on a the side.
+Don’t fall into the trap of thinking you have to play a specific ball because the pros do.
+Your goal is to find the ball that helps you shoot lower scores, regardless of the logo on the side.
 Be open to trying different brands and models.

 3. Be Your Own Equipment Tester